gbv/aREF/aref.md

 Every aREF document MUST be given as *map*.
 Applications MAY restrict aREF documents to non-circular *list-map-structures*.
-All non-circular *list-map-structures* can be serialized in JSON and YAML, amomg other formats.
+All non-circular *list-map-structures* can be serialized in JSON and YAML.

+Applications MAY support special null values, disjoint from [*strings*], as element in a [*list*] and/or mapped to in a [*map*].
+These null values MUST be ignored on decoding aREF.

 # Encoding